subhasou26/simon-says-game/README.md

 - Sounds and visual cues to enhance the gaming experience.
 - Keeps track of your high score.

-Try it out [here](#insert_link_here) and challenge your memory!
+Try it out [here](#https://subhasou26.github.io/simon-says-game/) and challenge your memory!

 ![Game Screenshot](screenshot.png)

 ## How to Play
-1. Watch the sequence of colors and sounds as Simon plays.
+1. Frst you have to press any key on keybord.
-2. Repeat the sequence by clicking on the color buttons in the correct order.
+2. When any one of the block is blink you have to see the sequence.
-3. The game gets progressively harder as you go.
-Can you beat your high score?
+3. After it you have to enter the same sequence

 ## Technologies Used
 - HTML